cesarsotovalero/cesarsotovalero.github.io/_posts/2020/2020-07-02-how-to-deploy-a-simple-spring-boot-application-in-gcp.md

 - **Cost-Effective and Transparent Billing**.
 GCP operates on a [sustained-use discount model](https://cloud.google.com/compute/docs/sustained-use-discounts).
 This means I could make efficient use of resources with the assurance of cost optimization.
 The platform's detailed billing reports also allowed for in-depth analysis of resource utilization, enabling further optimizations.

+# Deploying to GCP

-# Spring Boot App Deployment in GCP
+Deploying a Spring Boot application to GCP can be achieved through several services.
+Here we will cover two of the most common ways: using App Engine and Compute Engine.

+## Using App Engine

-Deploying a Spring Boot application to Google Cloud Platform (GCP) can be achieved through several services, but one of the simplest and most integrated ways is via Google App Engine's Java 11 environment.
+Perhaps the simplest way to deploy is via Google App Engine's Java 11 environment.
 Here are the steps and associated commands to get your Spring Boot application up and running on GCP using App Engine:

 Pre-requisites: